jualat/CleanRLHF/framework/README.md

 #### SURF

 Collecting human feedback on a scale is pretty costly.
-[SURF](https://arxiv.org/abs/2203.10050) uses data augmentation to extract the highest possible amount of information from human labels.
+An idea proposed in [SURF](https://arxiv.org/abs/2203.10050) is to use data augmentation to extract the highest possible amount of information from human labels.

 SURF is enabled by default and can be disabled with the `--no-surf` flag.

 #### RUNE

+The exploration/exploitation trade-off is a problem central to RL.
+[RUNE](https://arxiv.org/abs/2205.12401) presents an intrinsic reward to encourage exploration.

+RUNE is disabled by default and can be enabled with the `--rune` flag.

 #### Video Recording